-She has trained & performed with Dance Theatre of Harlem-Nutcracker (NYC) Joel Hall Dancers (CHI) Centre du Dansê Marais ( Paris, France) Dance Ministry Instutite- Nativity: Birth of a King (NYC) Judah International Dance Theatre- Psalms Symphony (NYC) She has been featured & interviewed on Trinity Broadcast Network & Bobby Jones Presents.
-She currently is finishing the filming of her documentary as a Spiritual Ballerina.
-Check out her interview with PrettyBrownDancers.com
+She has trained & performed with Dance Theatre of Harlem-Nutcracker (NYC) Joel Hall Dancers (CHI) Centre du Dansê Marais ( Paris, France) Dance Ministry Instutite- Nativity: Birth of a King (NYC) Judah International Dance Theatre- Psalms Symphony (NYC).
+Furthermore, Chantal was featured & interviewed on Trinity Broadcast Network & Bobby Jones Presents.
+Finally, she is finishing the filming of her documentary as a Spiritual Ballerina.

 What age did you started dancing?